Go

 vehicle and net a snake, several lizards, and one of those furry creatures that

 they had all seen peering furtively from the forest’s edge.
-As Rifkin and Shizwit cornered a lemur-like
+As Rifkin and Shizwit cornered a

-a nearby tree.
-Omrik had never
+creature skittered up a nearby tree.

-seen such carnivorous creatures on other planets and assumed that the bug was
+Omrik had never seen such carnivorous creatures on other planets and

-too ugly and hard-shelled to eat, but one of the lizards netted by Yorzl
+assumed that the bug was too ugly and hard-shelled to eat, but one of the

-immediately ate one of the segmented creatures crawling on the side of the
+lizards netted by Yorzl immediately ate one of the segmented creatures crawling

-container, so Omrik hastily put the remaining three bugs in a separate box.
-Meanwhile, the small snake was set upon
+on the side of the container, so Omrik hastily put the remaining three bugs in

-by the other lizard, and he had to place it in yet another box.
-Yorzl squealed in terror as the largest
+small snake was set upon by the other lizard, and he had to place it in yet

-reptiles skirted across his shoulder and gas canisters and jumped to safety
+terror as the largest of the two lizards escaped.
+The reptiles skirted across his shoulder and gas canisters

-onto the ground below until being snatched up in Omrik’s gloves.
-Rifkin gently chided them both for
+and jumped to safety onto the ground below until being snatched up in Omrik’s

 It appeared to Rifkin and